Trusted Info: Gorilla Trekking Uganda vs Rwanda

 Uganda is host to almost half of the remaining Mountain Gorillas which makes it an amazing and sure sighting destination.
 19 Gorilla families have been habituated for trekking both in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.

 Mountain Gorilla habituation is only possible in Bwindi Impenetrable Forest National Park unlike all of the other parks that have habituated all of their Gorillas.

 The habituation experience offers a chance to spend more time with the Gorillas, learning their behavior and understanding how they actually behaved in the wild before getting used to human presence.

 Unlike in Uganda, in Rwanda as soon as you arrive at Kigali International Airport you are just a few hours away from Volcanoes National Park the Gorilla safari Rwanda destination.

-Mountain gorillas in Rwanda are all fully habituated and open for trekking within their natural habitat.
-Rwanda’s gorillas are the easiest to trek as they live in the bamboo covered slopes of the Virunga Volcanoes and live within an easy reachable range.
+Mountain Gorillas in Rwanda are all fully habituated and open for trekking within their natural habitat.
+Rwanda’s gorillas are the easiest to trek as they live in the bamboo-covered slopes of the Virunga Volcanoes and live within an easily reachable range.